 Have you ever wondered why your favourite soccer player couldn’t just shoot the ball into the net right in front of him while watching a game?
-You were sure that you wouldn’t have missed that much-needed goal if you were to be in the same situation.
-Well, you’re not alone, it happens to the best of us.
+You were sure that you wouldn’t have missed that much-needed goal if you were in the same situation.
+Well, you’re not alone; it happens to the best of us.

 The Hierarchy of Competence

-- Unconscious Incompetence: The more incompetent a person is at something, the less accurate they are at self-assessing their competence because of invisible pockets of incompetence and knowledge gaps that they are not even aware of.
+The more incompetent a person is at something, the less accurate they are at self-assessing their competence because of knowledge gaps that they are unaware of and the inability to recognise the deficit.
 So we tell ourselves the story that we prefer to hear.
 At this stage, you don’t know that you don’t know something.
 This is not an ego issue; it’s an ignorance problem.
-The most helpful thing to do is to self-reflect and ask for feedback.
-However, you need to be open to receiving the feedback even if they are not very pretty, as they would most likely be if you’re incompetent.
+So the most helpful thing to do is ask for feedback and self-reflect.

-- Conscious Competence: You’ve learned all there is to know, but you have to remember to apply the knowledge.
+You’ve learned all there is to know, but you have to remember to apply the knowledge.
 Now you know something, but you have to think about it as you do it.
 This is not as easy as it sounds in practice.
 Remember when you started learning how to drive a car?
 It probably took a deliberate effort not to run the lights or someone over.
 Practice makes perfection.

-- Unconscious Competence: At this point, you know something so well, you don’t have to think about it.
+At this point, you know something so well; you don’t have to think about it.
 It has become second nature to you.
 Congratulations!
 That’s the stuff experts are made of.
 You can now drive your car safely from A to B without actively thinking about everything you do.
 Experts are usually accurate in self-assessing their skills and abilities.
 However, they often tend to make the mistake of thinking everyone is as knowledgeable.
 That’s why it’s crucial to feedback into the competence loop by teaching others and giving them feedback.